 To understand how bad this is, trucks can wait there for days, if not weeks, if it’s a busy time.
 Of course, it takes longer to check trucks and all their papers, so that’s why it takes so long.

-As Romania, Hungary has a vignette system in place, which is basically how you pay to drive on its roads.
+Like Romania, Hungary has a vignette system in place, which is basically how you pay to drive on its roads.

 The good news is that you can buy it online and the road cameras will have your plate number in the system.
 No need to put a sticker on your window, everything is digital.
 I got the Hungarian vignette here.

 I paid by card and got the one for 1 month because I was going to drive through Hungary again on my way back, and it was cheaper to get the one for 1 month than to buy another one in 2 weeks.
-I paid 17 Euros for 1 month and got it on my email and also in an SMS.
+I paid 17 Euros for 1 month and got it in my email and also in an SMS.

 The same applies to the Slovakian vignette.